ictinnovaties-zorg/openwindesheart-demo/README.md

 After that, you will only have to build the SDK and the mobile-project.
 Once all is built, it should be ready for use with the Mi Band 4.

+DISCLAIMER: The source of www.freemyband.com is unofficial.
+Use this website at your own risk, we do not take responsibility for anything related to this source.

 ## Creators